Ramgithj/sfia2/README.md

 ## Testing

-Unit Tests have been included for both the front-end and back-end services.
+Unit Tests have been included for both the frontend and backend services.

+A new database, called `testdb`, will be needed to test the backend service, and this database connection will need to be stored in an evironment variable called `TEST_DATABASE_URI`.

 You can run the tests using the command: